davidtkramer/typical-data/README.md

 ### After Create Hooks

 After create hooks allow you to run custom logic after an entity has been created.
-The created entity is passed to the callback as well as any transientParams.
+The created entity is passed to the callback as well as any transient params.

 ```typescript
 const contactFactory = Factory.define((factory) =>